Sydney-Informatics-Hub/agrefed-server/README.md

 Mostly click next.
 Choose ubuntu as a base image.
 Set root dir size to something reasonable (300gb).
 Check boxes to allow HTTP traffic.

-Put this into the _user data_ section.
+~Put this into the _user data_ section.~
+This does not appear to be working.
+I think the permissions/users are being messed up.
+So just login manulaly and do it once.

 ```
 #!/bin/bash